The role of orbital nesting in the superconductivity of Iron-based Superconductors

-By computing the SC vertex mediated by OSSF and solving the corresponding gap equations, we find solutions characterized by anisotropic $s_\pm$ gap functions that can also present accidental nodes in agreement with multiorbital calculations and experiments \cite{ReviewHirschfeld, ARPESreview}.
-The main advantage of the simplified description provided by the OSSF model is that a precise connection between the features of the gap functions and the orbital make-up of the nested bands can be made.
+In this work we perform RPA calculations of the magnetic excitations of the Orbital Selective Spin-Fluctuations (OSSF) model in the tetragonal phase of IBS.
+By comparing our results to analogous microscopic five-orbital calculations we show that the OSSF model reproduces all the relevant features characterizing the RPA spin susceptibilities obtained within multiorbital models.
+The analysis if the SC vertex mediated by OSSF and of the corresponding gap equations, results in anisotropic $s_\pm$ gap functions that can present accidental nodes in agreement with multiorbital calculations and experiments \cite{ReviewHirschfeld, ARPESreview}, as well as a SC $d_{x^2-y^2}$ state nearly degenerate with the $s_\pm$ as previously discussed in e.g. \cite{Graser2009, GapsymmetryHirschfeld2011}.
+The main advantage of the simplified description provided by the OSSF model is that a precise connection between the features of the gap functions and the orbital make-up of the nested Fermi surfaces can be made.
 Our analysis demonstrates that the degree of orbital nesting is the parameter that controls the modulation and the hierarchy of the SC gaps.
 This last observation counters the naive expectation of stronger pairing between matching Fermi surfaces and forces us to revise the band nesting paradigm in the light of the orbital degree of freedom.